AMReX-Combustion/PeleC/Docs/sphinx_doc/Algorithms.rst

 and :math:`k_{90}= 3 k_{\lambda_0}` at :math:`t=5\tau`, for the PPM,
 these numbers are :math:`0.5\%` and :math:`4 k_{\lambda_0}`.
 The
 dissipation rate is under-predicted for the MOL.
-The energy spectra at high wavenumbers for the MOL are lower than those for the PPM.
+The energy spectra at high wave-numbers for the MOL are lower than those for the PPM.
 Finally, the MOL has a more restrictive CFL condition (CFL=0.3), and, therefore, MOL simulations were approximately three times slower than PPM simulations.